Job Description - Administrator, IT Applications Description View created on 03/04/2015

 Information Technology practices, standards, and protocol.

-Google Apps for Education, ID Works, Resource 25, remedy, SQL, AIX application administration (Job specific duties may prefer or require experience in all or some of the above areas.)
+Google Apps for Education, ID Works, Resource 25, Remedy, a variety of third party applications, SQL, AIX application administration (Job specific duties may prefer or require experience in all or some of the above areas.)

 Must possess required skills and be able to explain and demonstrate, with or without reasonable accommodations, that the essential functions of the job can be performed.